versalitas/Sprint4/README.md

 ## The task

+Create a server with express

 Level 1:

--1 Create a server with express que returns a GET petition with and endpoint with your name and the url from with the petition is being made.
+-1 GET petition with and endpoint with your name and the url from where the petition is being made.

--2 Add an endpoint /upload , upload an archive of the type POST which returns a message if the extension is faulty.
+-2 POST petition with endpoint /upload an archive.
+Error message if extension faulty.

 Level 2:

--1 Create and endpoint /time that receives via POST a JSON with the current hour and date.
+-1 POST petition Endpoint /time that receives a JSON with the current hour and date.
 Include a middleware that adds Cache-control, no cache.
 Use CORS in the answers, with middleware or express.

 -2 Add a middleware to the last endpoint that returns an HTTP Status 401 - unauthorized if the header of the petition doesn't return basic authentication.(User and password)

 Level 3:

-Create a GET petition at the endpoint  /pokemon/{id} that receives a pokemon id and searches through th epokeapi and returns its name, heigth and weight.
+Create a GET petition at the endpoint /pokemon/{id} that receives a pokemon id and searches through the pokeapi and returns its name, heigth and weight.

 ## default project folder structure
 https://yudhajitadhikary.medium.com/how-to-create-routes-using-express-and-postman-5f200b3b85b6